Runframe

 POST /api/v1/incidents/:id/acknowledge

-A dedicated action endpoint with acknowledgement-specific side effects: auto-assignment, acknowledgement timestamp, and SLA resolution.
+A dedicated action endpoint for acknowledging an incident.
+It records the acknowledgement, assigns the incident to the acknowledging user, and updates acknowledge-SLA state.
 This is intentionally separate from the generic /status transition path.

 Response: